ksw2000/Operating-Systems-NCHU/Notes/Chapter 12 IO systems.md

 ## Transforming I/O Request to Hardware Operations

 1. A process issues a blocking read() system call
-   + If the data are available in page cache, the data are returned to the process, and the I/O request is completed
+   + If the data are available in page cache, the data are returned to the process, and the I/O request is completed.
    + Otherwise, a physical I/O must be performed, the process if removed from the run queue and is placed on the wait queue.
 I/O subsystem sends the request to the device drive.